 • Use the pure colors.
-Don't create tints.If you need a light color, choose one from the palette.
-Taking a paler tint from one of the pure colors will look washed out and dull.
+Don't create tints.
+If you need a light color, choose one from the palette.
+Taking a paler tint from one of the pure colors will look dull.
+There are already many colors and combinations to choose from!